 Uncommon Thinking for the Common Good™Stay

-- Data Collection — The annual CDS survey collects information about IT financials, staffing, and services, and is organized into a set of required modules that collect core information and optional modules that collect more details on each IT domain.
-The survey opens in the summer and closes in the early fall.
-Survey modules:
+- Data Collection — The annual CDS survey is organized into a set of required modules that collect core information and optional modules that collect more details on IT domains.
+Modules for the 2014 survey (draft versions):

 - Module 1: IT Organization, Staffing, and Financing (required)

 - Module 2: IT Support Services (optional)